prathamehaphale-007/Tesla-Stock-Prediction-using-Prophet-model/README.md

 🏁 Conclusion

 This project successfully applies Prophet to real stock market data and shows the full forecasting pipeline from raw input to meaningful predictions.
-It highlights both practical knowledge and strong analytical workflow, making it a solid addition to a data science portfolio.This project successfully applies Prophet to real stock market data and shows the full forecasting pipeline from raw input to meaningful predictions.
 It highlights both practical knowledge and strong analytical workflow, making it a solid addition to a data science portfolio.